Fus3n/microlog/README.md

 # MicroLog - A MicroBlogging Platform

-A simple yet feature-rich microblogging platform built with Express.js, designed for users to share their thoughts, connect with others, and explore a community of ideas.
+A simple yet feature-rich (not yet) microblogging platform built with Express.js, designed for users to share their thoughts, connect with others, and explore a community of ideas.

 ![Feed Page](previews/feed-page.png)